burgrp/surp-go/README.md

-# SURP (Simple UDP Register Protocol) Implementation in Go
+# SURP Implementation in Go

 SURP (Simple UDP Register Protocol) is a lightweight M2M communication protocol designed for IoT devices.
 This repository contains the Go implementation of SURP.